-Learn 2 to 4 measures at a time really well before moving on.
+One of the Top 5 Piano Practice Tips is to learn 2 to 4 measures at a time really well before moving on.
 For example if you are learning a 16 measure piano piece or piano finger exercise simply start out by mastering only 4 measures the first day.
 That’s doable, right?
 Of course.
 Then just add 4 more measures the next day to add to your chaining method and you will have the whole piece learned in just 4 days!

 Instead of just hurling extra practice at a troubling passage in a piece you need to break down the EXACT one or two measures where you are having trouble, LOOK AT YOUR HANDS and use the visualizing method to see the chord structure you are struggling with and make a permanent picture of it in your mind.

 It is OK to memorize by picture or chord shape instead of just “hoping” your fingers will magically fall into place when you hit that measure.
 If you are a visual learner this may be a BIG breakthrough in your piano training.

 By speeding through those passages that you don’t play well at all it is easy to convince yourself that MOST of the piece sounds great.
 Beware that speeding over tough spots that can only be fixed with SLOW practice will simply delay your headache for later when you will have to fix the bad spot to perform the entire piece well.